-This Eastern Sicily itinerary is a guest post from Kasey Husk.
+This Eastern Sicily itinerary is authored by Kasey Husk.

 Ah, Sicily, you’re simply gorgeous.